WORKING FOR YOU

 Our advocacy work is led by our President & CEO, Miles Prodan.

-Recent meetings, presentations, correspondence, conferences, forums, etc., with government and industry stakeholder partners (see photos in Gallery - right side menu):
+Recent meetings, presentations, correspondence, conferences, forums, etc., with government and industry stakeholder partners (see photos in Gallery - left side menu):

 - The BCWI and Board members hosted a breakfast in Victoria to brief BC Liberal Caucus MLAs and senior government officials on the success of the BC Wine Industry.
 Key points included acknowledgement of the long overdue and positive changes for the BC Wine Industry resulting from Parliamentary Secretary John Yap’s Liquor Review & Recommendations – resulting in BC VQA Wine having its largest provincial market share since inception more than 25 years ago.
 The BCWI also thanked Government for their continued support and for taking positive steps to reduce red tape and modernize liquor laws in BC (see link: https://goo.gl/WqLk8d).